prebid/prebid-server-java/docs/config-app.md

 ## Amp
 - `amp.default-timeout-ms` - default operation timeout for OpenRTB Amp requests.
+- `amp.custom-targeting` - a list of bidders whose custom targeting should be included in AMP responses.

 ## Adapters
 - `adapters.*` - the section for bidder specific configuration options.

-## AMP
-- `amp.custom-targeting` - a list of bidders whose custom targeting should be included in AMP responses.

-There are two typical keys:
+There are several typical keys:
+- `adapters.<BIDDER_NAME>.enabled` - indicates the bidder should be active and ready for auction.
+By default all bidders are disabled.
 - `adapters.<BIDDER_NAME>.endpoint` - the url for submitting bids.
 - `adapters.<BIDDER_NAME>.usersync-url` - the url for synchronizing UIDs cookie.

-But feel free to add additional specific bidder options.
+But feel free to add additional bidder's specific options.

 ## Metrics
 - `metrics.metricType` - set the type of metric counter for [Dropwizard Metrics](http://metrics.dropwizard.io).
 Can be `flushingCounter` (default), `counter` or `meter`.